 How and when to take placement tests

 If you're a continuing student, you can take a placement test weekdays at the Testing Center.
-It isn't necessary to register ahead of time.
 Check the test center website for how to register and a schedule of dates and times.
 Placement testing is offered year round in the Testing Center.

 If you're a new student, enrolling autumn quarter, Math placement tests are offered in the morning of Day 1, before the Advising & Orientation session begins; all other placement tests must be taken in the Testing Center, during the regular testing schedule.
 Placement tests for transfer students are offered at various times during the Advising & Orientation session.